mcampbell/shortify/TESTING.md

   - This runs the test in "invisible" headless mode.
 You may also run `npm run cypress` for the Cypress UI and run manually.
 These are using Cypress' ability to make network calls and is testing the API, so there isn't much to see.

+Callout for Linux/Ubuntu.
+I ran into the following issues testing on Ubuntu 18.04.
+- Error when running: `[nodemon] Internal watch failed: ENOSPC: System limit for number of file watchers reached...`
+  - Fixed by following the advice [here](https://stackoverflow.com/a/34664097/296853).

+- Cypress needs `Xvfb` installed.
+Fixed by running `sudo apt install xvfb`

+## client

+In the client code, all the tests are run with Cypress.
+Like the server, these are the headless/invisible tests, but you may run `npm run cypress` (or `npx cypress open`) to get the Cypress UI and run whichever sets of tests "manually".

+### Unit Tests

+These tests DO NOT require the *SERVER* be running.
+They do require the *CLIENT* to be running.

+After code installation:
+- Go to the client directory: `cd src/client`
+- Run: `npm run start` (if not already running)
+- Run: `npm run test:unit`

+### Integration Tests

+These tests require both the client AND the server to be running.
+After code installation:
+- Run the server: (if not already running)
+  - Go to the server directory: `cd src/server-node`
+  - Run: `npm run start`

+- Run the client: (if not already running)
+  - Go to the client directory: `cd src/client`
+  - Run: `npm run start` (if not already running)

+- Go to the client directory: `cd src/client`
+- Run: `npm run test:integration`